gillohner/pubky-iCalendar-research/pubky-ical-specification.md

 include standard RFC properties that support these extensions, allowing gradual feature expansion without breaking changes to the core protocol.

-For the MVP implementation focus is set on the core schemas (VCalendar, VEvent, VAttendee, VAlarm) and basic Nexus aggregation.
+For the MVP implementation, focus is set on the core schemas (VCalendar, VEvent, VAttendee, VAlarm) and basic Nexus aggregation.
 Advanced features can be layered on as the ecosystem matures and user needs become clearer.
-Important is to have an extensible base structure.
+It is important to have an extensible base structure.

 ---